A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Review of theoretical methods

 \subsection{$N$-atom DFT simulations with MD evolution of ions}

-$N$-atom Density functional theory (DFT) uses $N$ nuclei, located at $\vec{R}_I, I = 1,..,N$ and the corresponding number of electrons. usually with $N\sim 64-256$.
+$N$-atom Density Functional Theory (DFT) uses $N$ nuclei, located at $\vec{R}_I, I = 1,..,N$ and the corresponding number of electrons. usually with $N\sim 64-256$.
 The multi-centered electron density $n(\vec{r};\vec{R}_I)$ is calculated using Kohn-Sham theory in the fixed potential of the ions treated as in a periodic (crystalline) potential.
 In effect, the Hohenberg-Kohn stationary condition on the one-body electron density leads to the Kohn-Sham equation for a set of non-interacting electrons at the interacting density.

 Thus the interacting plasma is mapped into a Lorentz plasma in QMD with the ions held fixed.
-Only the electron many-body problem is simplified in this manner, with the ion-ion manybody problem left intact.
+Only the electron many-body problem is simplified in this manner, with the ion-ion many-body problem left intact.
 So, the many-ion configuration $\vec{R}_I$ is evolved to equilibrium using classical molecular-dynamics (MD) to obtain a statistical thermal average for the multi-centered one-body density.
-This procedure is implemented in many well-known computational packages~\cite{VASP, ABINIT}, where a choice of pseudopotentials, and $T=0$ XC-functionals (but currently no finite-$T$ functionals) are available.
-The many-ion problem in QMD has to be treated ``head-on'' via the $N$-atom simulation.
-The MD procedure yields the ion-ion pair distribution function (PDF), viz $g_{ii}(r)$, and the corresponding $S_{ii}(k)$, but further computationally costly manipulations are needed to obtain the Kubo-Greenwood response functions required for the determination of the electrical and thermal conductivities $\sigma$ and $\kappa$~\cite{Recou05}.
-Similarly, further manipulations are needed~\cite{MoldHyd25} to determine $S_{ee}(k)$ that enters into XRT spectra ~\cite{Plage-XRTS15,xrt-Harb16,CDW-Pool25}.
+This procedure is implemented in many commercially available computational packages~\cite{VASP, ABINIT}, where a choice of pseudopotentials, and $T$ = 0 XC-functionals are available.
+Currently commercially available packages do not provide finite-$T$ functionals.
+However, implementations of finite-$T$ codes and calculations (e.g., ~\cite{KarasievHu19,Ramakrishna20}) have been reported for QMD, while Ref.~\cite{KarasievQE14} presents orbital-free DFT applications.

+The many-ion problem in QMD has to be treated ``head-on'' via an $N$-atom classical simulation.
+The MD procedure yields the ion-ion pair distribution function (PDF), viz., $g_{ii}(r)$, and the corresponding $S_{ii}(k)$, but further computationally costly manipulations are needed to obtain the Kubo-Greenwood response functions required for the determination of the electrical and thermal conductivities $\sigma$ and $\kappa$~\cite{Recou05}.
+Similarly, further manipulations are needed~\cite{MoldHyd25} to determine $S_{ee}(k)$ that enters into XRT spectra~\cite{Plage-XRTS15,xrt-Harb16,CDW-Pool25}.